1948 0013

-Con Stingas outside his tunnel dugout home on Stingas Road on The Flat.
+Con Stiggas outside his tunnel dugout home on Stingas Road on The Flat.
 Date of photo unknown.
 Photo source facebook See HS 00106 for report on the death of Con Stingas at age 68 in 1988.
+Greek spelling of his name Tsigas.
+He had the nickname "Spy" due to his undercover activities for the British during the war.

-Con Stingas in his tunnel dugout home on Stingas Road on The Flat.
+Con Stiggas in his tunnel dugout home on Stingas Road on The Flat.
 Date of photo unknown.
 Photo source facebook See HS 00106 for report on the death of Con Stingas at age 68 in 1988.
+Greek spelling of his name Tsigas.
+He had the nickname "Spy" due to his undercover activities for the British during the war.

 Aboriginal Trackers Danny and Freddy, thought to have come from Ooldea, who worked with Policeman Ronald Robert Warner of Tarcoola (1944 to 1949).
 Their work was to ensure that tensions between local Aboriginal people and the surveyors setting up Woomera were quelled.